3 Programming Fundamentals in R (Part I)

 name <- "Ryan"

-To create a variable, we specify the variable’s name (name), use the assignment operator (<-) to inform R that we’re storing information in name, and finally, provide the data (in this case, the string “Ryan”).
+To create a variable, we specify the variable’s name (in this case, name), use the assignment operator (<-) to inform R that we’re storing information in name, and finally, provide the data that we will be stored in that variable (in this case, the string “Ryan”).
 Once we execute this code, every time R encounters the variable name, it will substitute it with “Ryan.”

 print(name)